jackjliew/ai-openscale/getting-started.md

 ## Step 1: Specify your database
 {: #gs-config-db}

 Your first step in the {{site.data.keyword.aios_short}} tool is to specify a database.
-This is the database that {{site.data.keyword.aios_short}} uses to store your model deployment output, deployment feedback, and retraining data.
+This is the database that {{site.data.keyword.aios_short}} uses to store payload, feedback, and measurement data.

 You will also select a schema for your database.
 A schema is a named collection of tables in the database.